-Acknowledgements

-Modelling has been supported by a European Research Council Advanced Investigator Grant (295412; 2012-2017), The Times of Their Lives (www.totl.eu), led by Alasdair Whittle and Alex Bayliss.
-The MSA modelling software was developed by Richard Middleton; for access to this please contact Jane Bunting (dr.mairi.jane.bunting@gmail.com).
+Acknowledgements The MSA modelling software was developed by Richard Middleton; for access to this please contact Jane Bunting (dr.mairi.jane.bunting@gmail.com).
 We thank Kirsty Harding for help with the figures.
-We are grateful to Ralph Fyfe for supplying the raw data for Figures 11a and 11b, and thank him and four anonymous reviewers for helpful and constructive comments on an earlier version of this manuscript.
+We are grateful to Ralph Fyfe for supplying the raw data for Figure 11, and thank him and four anonymous reviewers for helpful and constructive comments on an earlier version of this manuscript.